Tašlihan

-Archaeological site - remains of Taslihan
+Archaeological site - remains of Tašlihan

 As part of the project of rehabilitation, reconstruction and extension of the hotel "Evropa", from June 5 to July 13, 1998, archaeological excavations were carried out in the summer garden of the hotel, which resulted in the discovery of part of the foundations and massive walls of the inn.

 Archaeological site - the remains of Tašlihan in Sarajevo were declared the National monument of Bosnia and Herzegovina in 2007, by the Commission to preserve national monuments of Bosnia and Herzegovina.